 Sixty-eight percent of full-service agencies in the United States use a blended rate in terms of calculating an hourly rate for an employee.
 They take their entire staff and figure out a rate that blends all salaries.
 The average blended rate for a full-service marketing agency in today’s market is $150 an hour to $200 an hour in most markets.
 In the bigger markets, it runs closer to $250 an hour.

 The other approach is to use a rate card that creates a specific hourly rate for each employee or position in the agency.
 Non-blended rates can run anywhere from $100 an hour for a lower level employee to $750+ an hour for a top-level strategist or creative out of New York.
 The rate for a digital marketing agency can vary quite a bit depending on an employee’s experience.

 OUTSIDE GOODS AND SERVICES

 Most firms will buy certain outside goods and services and mark them up anywhere from 5 to 30 percent depending on the service or good purchased.
 This is to cover the cost to source, acquire and carry the paper (usually vendors of the agency are paid before the agency receives their client’s money and they take a risk that client will not pay their bill.)
 The markup helps offset the costs and risks associated with the agency floating this debt.

 VALUE PRICING AND FIXED PRICING

 The big buzzword a few years back was something called value pricing.
 In other words, digital marketing agency pricing is structured to charge what the client thinks the value of a certain effort is worth.
-If your time and materials equals $5,000 for a project, but the client values it at $3,000 then you charge the $3,000.
-The idea here is that clients can get basic services (say an email blast) at a certain price from lower cost vendors, so they don’t value it as much as maybe custom branding work, which could be priced above what standard hourly rate may indicate.
+If your time and materials equal $5,000 for a project, but the client values it at $3,000 then you charge the $3,000.
+The idea here is that clients can get basic services (say an email blast) at a certain price from lower-cost vendors, so they don’t value it as much as maybe custom branding work, which could be priced above what standard hourly rate may indicate.